 4. Restaurant Portion Sizes Are Massive

 I TRULY thought the USA had cornered the massive portion sizes market but boy was I wrong.
-We had some truly huge dinners in Peru, and our guides or locals we went with finished them entirely!
+We had some impressively huge dinners in Peru, and our guides or locals we went with finished them entirely!
 I was floored!
 We spent 10 days hiking around and working out a lot but still truly could not finish most of our meals.

 5. You Will Absolutely Need Peruvian Cash (Soles)